r-tanya/Living-Lexicon/FutureDevelopments.md

 ## Future Developments

-The app's prototype version lays the foundation for an interactive dictionary experience.
+Living Lexicon's prototype version lays the foundation for an interactive dictionary experience.
 Future versions may refine and expand on these key areas:

 1. **Core expansion: personalized vocabulary lists**
    - Organize saved words into categories or “lessons” related to work, school, interests, media titles, etc. (e.g., Chemistry, Geography, Cooking)